poke1024/lsd-metrics/README.md

 # lsd-metrics
-Computes the semantic segmentation metrics given by Long, Shelhamer and Darrell
+Computes the semantic segmentation metrics given by Long, Shelhamer and Darrell.

+Another implementation is at https://github.com/martinkersner/py_img_seg_eval.